 Oct.1, 2015 Scopus will no longer function on IE8.
 You must use current browsers with improved security functionality.

-License Information: Access is restricted to three (3) simultaneous users.
-Access is restricted to current students, faculty, and staff of the University of Saskatchewan Library for educational, research, and non-commercial personal use.
-It is accessible in the library, on campus, and remotely.
-Systematic copying or downloading of electronic resource content is not permitted by Canadian and International Copyright law.
+Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and walk-in users, for educational, research, and non-commercial personal use.
+Systematic copying or downloading of electronic resource content is not permitted by Canadian and international copyright law.

-License Information: This is an Open Access resource freely available on the Internet.
+This is an Open Access resource freely available on the Internet.

 A source of print and digital audience data for magazines and newspapers.
-The Target Snapshot data visualization tool provides reports on the Canadian consumer.
-Vividata is the amalgamated organization of media measurement bodies NADbank and PMB.

-License Information: There are no restrictions to the number of simultaneous users.
-Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and to "walk-in" users of the University of Saskatchewan Library for educational, research, and non-commercial personal use.
-It is accessible in the library, on campus, and remotely.
-Systematic copying or downloading of electronic resource content is not permitted by Canadian and International Copyright law.
+Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and walk-in users, for educational, research, and non-commercial personal use.
+Systematic copying or downloading of electronic resource content is not permitted by Canadian and international copyright law.